ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

   .
 ```

 Let's take a look at the `joint_2_0.yaml` file.
-This file indicates configuration for 2 Dynamixels.
-The first Dynamixel has the name of 'pan' and id is '1' whereas the second Dynamixel has the name of 'tilt' and id is '2'.
-Both Dynamixels will be set [Return_Delay_time](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#return-delay-time9) to zero(0) and [Operating_Mode](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#operating-mode11) to Position Control Mode(3).
+This file indicates configuration for 2 DYNAMIXEL.
+The first DYNAMIXEL has the name of 'pan' and id is '1' whereas the second DYNAMIXEL has the name of 'tilt' and id is '2'.
+Both DYNAMIXEL will be set [Return_Delay_time](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#return-delay-time9) to zero(0) and [Operating_Mode](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#operating-mode11) to Position Control Mode(3).

 ```
 pan: